 The 1990s, a decade marked by the rise of the internet, the explosion of pop culture, and significant technological advancements, was a period of remarkable innovation.
 This era laid the groundwork for many of the technologies we take for granted today, influencing everything from how we communicate to how we entertain ourselves.
 It was a time of rapid change, fueled by a growing digital landscape and a surge in entrepreneurial spirit.

 As we reminisce about the '90s, it's easy to get caught up in the nostalgia of dial-up internet and Tamagotchis.
-However, beneath the surface of these iconic trends lies a wealth of groundbreaking inventions that continue to shape our world.
+Still, beneath the surface of these iconic trends lies a wealth of significant inventions that continue to shape our world.
 From revolutionary medical devices to ubiquitous communication tools, the innovations of the 1990s have left an indelible mark on modern society, setting the stage for the even more rapid technological advancements of the 21st century.

 Main Subheading